rubendal/App-Updater/README.md

 It also supports asynchronous downloading of files

 Once the download finishes closing the application will start the updater if specified with updaterPath

+## Compile

+To compile the solution you need to follow the next steps:

+1. Build UpdaterConsole project on Release mode (This will create Updater.exe)
+2. Rebuild App Updater project on either mode (This will add Updater.exe to Resources)